qbessi/qbessi.github.io/src/content/post/setup-sway-on-debian-12.md

 ## Conclusion

 Setting up the Sway window manager on Debian 12 can be straightforward if you follow these steps.
 Enjoy the efficiency of a tiling window manager and tailor it to fit your workflow.

-Feel free to share your experiences or any tips you have for using Sway in the comments below!